 Making Love At First Sight Last

-To create a deeper connection, beyond love at first sight, you may need to see it through at each of the phases of love.
+To create a deeper connection and lasting love, beyond love at first sight, you may need to see it through at each of the phases of love.
 The phenomenon known as limerence could be the closest thing to describing love at first sight.
 This is the stage when you feel that initial excitement, including sexual attraction, about your new acquaintance.

 The first phase of falling in love can include brain changes that are similar to those induced by addictive drugs.
 In this stage, you may find yourself falling in love with the fantasy of the person rather than the reality.
 Warning signs in the relationship may be masked by overly positive evaluations caused by the feel-good hormones.

 The hormone levels experienced in the first phase usually gradually decline and return to normal after a while.
 In the next few phases, couples approach conflict and may settle into a routine.
 The couple needs to use this time to grow into a healthy relationship with genuine reciprocity.

 This uncertain relationship dynamic of an inattentive partner may keep you in the first phase.
 The feeling of euphoria may be nice, but you might also find yourself not progressing in your love life as you would like.

-Signs Of A Progressing Relationship
+The Signs Of A Progressing Relationship

-The passion, heat, and intensity felt in the beginning stages may become more about communication, support, and friendship as the relationship progresses.
-Reciprocity and a commitment often emerge, where both partners are actively involved and choose to be devoted to one another.
+The sense of passion, heat, and intensity felt in the beginning stages may become more about communication, support, and friendship as the relationship progresses.
+Reciprocity and commitment often emerge, where monogamous partners, for example, are actively involved and choose to be devoted to one another.

 In the third and fourth phases, commitments and loyalty are often secured.
 The power dynamic in a relationship may become equally distributed.
-The couple begins to develop trust for one another.
+The couple begins to develop trust in one another.
 This is what's known as a secure attachment, which is often important for relationship longevity.

 Both partners will need to be able to tune into one another and take a caring and proactive approach to the relationship.
-Most long-term relationships will have their ups and downs.
-But you can feel those initial feelings of love at first sight throughout your relationship.
+Most long-term relationships will have their ups and downs, but you can sustain those initial feelings of love at first sight throughout your relationship.
 These thoughts may be able to help motivate you when you're having doubts about the relationship.

 The key to lengthening romantic love is to keep having adventures together that will lengthen and enliven the romance.
 You may experience a burst of those old feelings of limerence time and time again.

 Saying “I Love You” To Your Partner

-Ultimately, only you can determine the right time to tell your partner that you love them.
+For some, this may take six weeks, for others it may take six months, it just depends.
 Some helpful pointers include making sure you feel good about it, being open to how your significant other responds, and knowing that part of being in a relationship means taking risks.

 If you're experiencing difficulties in a new relationship or having a hard time understanding your feelings, that's perfectly normal.
-However, for some people, it may be beneficial to seek outside support to overcome any challenges and get a better grasp on the range of emotions you may be feeling.
+However, for some people, it may be beneficial to seek outside support to overcome any challenges and better grasp the range of emotions you may be feeling.